EqiLuo/Climate-Health-Data-Science-Workshop-COLAB/.ipynb_checkpoints/README-checkpoint.md

 **Option 2: Direct Access (View Only)**

 * You can view and run notebooks directly from the shared folder
-* For 'View Only' you need to add a shortcut to **YOUR** Drive
+* But, for 'View Only' you need to add a shortcut to **YOUR** Drive
 * Right-click the folder → Add shortcut to Drive.
 * Choose a location in My Drive (e.g. the root or a subfolder)
+* Now Navigate to any .ipynb file in your copied folder
+* Double-click to open it in Google Colab
+* If prompted, choose "Open with Google Colaboratory" (you may have to install the COLAB App to your Google Account)
 * **Note:** Changes won't be saved unless you copy to your own Drive first

 ### **Repository Structure**